 Assuring receipt of Fair Market Value on OCS lands was mandated by the OCS Land Act and its amendments and remains a critical responsibility of the Resource Evaluation Program.
 Regional RE offices, in conjunction with headquarters oversight, perform the functions necessary to thoroughly assess the oil and gas potential and fair market value of OCS tracts offered for lease.
 These tracts are offered through sales that are conducted in accordance with the OCS 5-Year Oil and Gas Leasing Program.
-As a result of this program, the BOEMRE has become the second (after IRS) highest revenue provider for the US Federal Government.
+As a result of this program, the BOEM has become the second (after IRS) highest revenue provider for the US Federal Government.

-Once a lease sale is completed and the high bidders for each tract are publicly announced, the BOEMRE follows specific bid adequacy procedures to ensure that the government receives fair market value for the tracts receiving bids, This process is carried out in several phases and incorporates Geological and Geophysical data along with Reserve, Resource, Engineering and Economic information into a sophisticated discounted cash flow computer model.
+Once a lease sale is completed and the high bidders for each tract are publicly announced, the BOEM follows specific bid adequacy procedures to ensure that the government receives fair market value for the tracts receiving bids, This process is carried out in several phases and incorporates Geological and Geophysical data along with Reserve, Resource, Engineering and Economic information into a sophisticated discounted cash flow computer model.
 The goal of that model is to achieve estimates of fair market value on tracts receiving bids.
 For more details on the modeling software please refer to the MONTCAR Methodology section.

 More information on bidding procedures is provided in the Federal Register Notices section.